Rasta (singer): Career

 In July 2020, Rasta and Relja Popović released a duet, titled "Genge".
 In July 2021, he collaborated with Nataša Bekvalac on their single "Iz daleka".
 In May the following year, Đurić released Geto Sport Mixtape, which he wrote while he was in house arrest.
 In September 2022, it was announced that Rasta would record a song, titled "Preko sveta", for the Serbian national football team for the 2022 FIFA World Cup.

+A biographical film, titled 3211, based on Rasta's time in imprisonment during 2020, was released on 19 September 2023.
+3211 was directed by Danilo Bećković and Andrijana Stojković, whilst Đurić stars as himself.
+The movie was accompanied by an album, which was also created by Rasta.

 Personal life

 On 28 July 2016, Đurić married singer Ana Nikolić.
 They welcomed their daughter, named Tara, on 7 August 2017.
 The couple separated later that year and eventually filed for a divorce in November 2018.

+Legal issues

-In April 2017, Đurić was accused of assaulting the owner of the label Mascom, Slobodan Nešović, due to unpaid wages of his 2012 release.
-In May, Rasta denied the accusation at court and was eventually released of charge two years later in March.
+In April 2017, the owner of Mascom Records, Slobodan Nešović, accused Đurić of assaulting him due to unpaid wages of his 2012 release. Đurić, who had pleaded not guilty, was eventually released of charge in March 2019.